nathangeffen/cagl/docs/userguide.md

 	- Macros with TREE in their names deal with balanced binary tree container types.

 - The container declaration and definition macros are the foundation of CAGL.
 Their naming conventions are used consistently across the different types of containers.
+See also the [reference for these macros](#decdef).

     - 	These declare the container and iterator struct, and function prototypes.
 Any module that uses a CAGL container must declare its structs and prototypes. \
 	\